pixelworxio/livewire-workflows/README.md

 #### Setting Workflow Name

-Use the `#[WorkflowName]` attribute to explicitly declare your component's workflow:
+Use the `#[WorkflowName]` attribute to explicitly declare your component's workflow, when not using the WorkflowStep attribute:

 ```php
 use Pixelworxio\LivewireWorkflows\Attributes\WorkflowName;